 - The Pre Flop (1st Round): It’s played with a rotating dealer (or button).
 The small blind (immediate left to the dealer) & big blind (one further seat from the dealer) each post small bets to initiate the action.
 Every player is dealt two face-down cards called “Hole“.
 Players go through a round of Pre Flop betting (betting starts Under The Gun after the Blinds and finish at Dealer, and players are wagering based solely on the strength of their two concealed hole cards).

-- The Turn (3rd Round): Fourth face up community card known as “Turn" is dealt & each player checks what hand can be made by combining 2 hole cards and any 3 out of 4 community cards.
+- The Turn (3rd Round): The fourth face-up community card is known as “Turn” is dealt & each player checks what hand can be made by combining 2 hole cards and any 3 out of 4 community cards.
 Players go through another round of betting.

-- The River (4th Final Round): Fifth face up community card known as “River" is dealt & each player checks what hand can be made by combining 2 hole cards and any 3 out of 5 community cards.
+- The River (4th Final Round): Fifth face-up community card is known as “River” is dealt & each player checks what hand can be made by combining 2 hole cards and any 3 out of 5 community cards.
 The final betting round ensues.

 - Showdown: Remaining players show their cards (“Hand“) to determine the winner.
 The winner collects all the pot chips.